 Eyelid Cancer

-Eyelid cancer can present itself as unusual growths or lesions on the eyelids, which can affect your appearance & confidence.
+Eyelid cancer can present itself as unusual growths or lesions on the eyelids, which can affect your appearance and confidence.
 Early detection and treatment are essential to effective care.
+At Perfect Eyes Clinic, our specialist team provides expert diagnosis and reconstructive treatment.

 Eyelid cancer often affects the skin or glands of the eyelid.
 It primarily develops on the eyelids.
 The most common type of skin cancer in the eye area is basal cell carcinoma (BCC), which comes from basal cells and is sometimes called a "rodent ulcer" because it grows slowly.